jahaltom/mtDNA-Pre-term-birth-association-/Heteroplasmy Association Analysis/README.md

 Removes variants with more than one alt call.
 Samples without any reads maping to a varaint are set to AF=0.

 Takes in Metadata.C.Final.tsv and Metadata.M.Final.tsv and splits heteroplasmy data into seperate child mother datasets.
 Removes variants where less than 1% of samples are > 0.
 Reshape data into long format and merge with metadata.
-Genrates forPlotting.C.csv and forPlotting.M.csv
+Genrates forPlotting.C.csv and forPlotting.M.csv.

 Transpose dataset so that samples are rows and variants are columns.
 Outputs HetroplasmyNN.C.tsv and HetroplasmyNN.M.tsv.

+### plotHetero.py:

+Takes in forPlotting.C.csv and forPlotting.M.csv and makes plots of mtDNA position vs mitocondrial heteroplasmy (AF of varinats).
+Colors by population (Afican/SouthAsian) and PTB status.